A Universal In-Place Reconfiguration Algorithm for Sliding Cube-Shaped Robots in a Quadratic Number of Moves: Reconfiguration Framework

-As in \cite{DP}, we prove our main result by showing that any configuration can be reconfigured into a straight chain of modules.
-This suffices to prove the result, as it follows that any configuration $V$ may be reconfigured into this canonical straight position, which may then be reconfigured into any other position $V'$.
-(Note that the straight configuration may easily be relocated in space by simple moves.)
+Similar to the approach of Dimitrescu and Pach~\cite{DP}, we prove our main result by showing that any configuration can be reconfigured into a straight chain of modules, called the \emph{canonical configuration}.
+This suffices to prove the result, as it follows that any configuration $C$ can be reconfigured into this canonical straight position, and may then be reconfigured into any other configuration $C'$.
+Note that the straight configuration may easily be relocated and reoriented in space by rotations and slides.
+Indeed, in Section~\ref{sec:inPlace}, we modify the reconfiguration algorithm to be in-place by placing the modules in a more compact form.
+However, before we can prove Theorem~\ref{thm:main} in Section~\ref{sec:algorithm}, we need several additional definitions and lemmata presented here.